 Then for the glitzy bit, place some saucers or colourful little bowls on the table, fill with fun embellishments e.g. Jazzy Jewels, Felt Hearts, Satin Puffs, Felt Butterflies or Ribbon Riot.
 The kids eyes will light up with all the colours, shapes and textures to choose from.
 This will help the kids plan their designs before they start.
 You will need some fabric glue to fix the embellishments with.
 The glue dries clear and stays on after washing.
 You will also need some paint brushes, water pots and some kitchen roll for the kids to dry their brushes with when changing colours.

 Place a t-shirt ready for each child on the table and you’re good to go.
 Put a piece of cardboard inside each t-shirt, this helps to keep it taught for them to work on easily and also stops the paints running through to the back.
 Tip: collect empty cereal packets, these work brilliantly.

-Berol and Giotto Fabric Marker Pens in packs of 12 colours.
+Giotto Fabric Marker Pens and Berol Fabric Pens in packs of 12 colours.
 Easy to use, just like a felt tip pen.
 Great for drawing and writing, but can also be used for colouring small areas.
 Berol fabric pens have 2mm nibs, great for drawing and Giotto fabric pens have 4mm nibs, great for colouring.
 We love them!